A Challenge Even For the “Handwriting Experts.”

 So “What do we do with this ever-increasing population of ADHD students who are not writing?”

-Regardless of the age, stage, and comorbidities, of the learner with ADHD, the most effective evidence-based strategies the school-based OT can use to improve performance in written expression is to support and reduce working memory demands needed for the writing task.
+Regardless of the age, stage, and co-occurring condition, the most effective evidence-based strategies to improve performance in written expression is to support and reduce working memory demands needed for the writing task.
 This allows the learner to dedicate more working memory resources for text production.

 The following evidenced-based interventions will improve occupational performance in the classroom by supporting working memory, scaffolding executive functions and promoting automaticity of handwriting skills.